i05nagai/memorandum/language/english_speaking.md

     * rem sleep
         * which stands for "rapid eye movement,"
 * secrecy
+    * bank secrecy applies to any bank
 * culprit
+    * sb who has done sth wrong
+    * a fact or situation that is the reason for sth bad happening
+        * a children in this country are getting too fat, and sugar and sweets are the main culprits
 * simultaneously
 * appraise
     * to judge the quality, success, or needs of sb or sth